Founders

 • ALDEN KOUPAL

-Alden is a sophomore at Virginia Tech, studying International Studies, Professional & Technical Writing, and Spanish.
+Alden is a junior at Virginia Tech, studying International Studies, Professional & Technical Writing, and Spanish.
 In high school, she competed in Congressional and Public Forum style debate, eventually achieving fifth place at the Virginia state level.
 After researching various social problems like pharmaceutical price caps, maternity leave, and even equal rights, the issue of immigration always stood out to her.
 Towards the latter half of her high school career, she became an ESL tutor in the classroom.
 Collaborating with her peers from El Salvador, Côte d’Ivoire, Guatemala, Vietnam, Honduras, and Yemen, helped her develop excellent intercultural communication skills.
 Simultaneously, in an effort to further extend her passion for tutoring, she worked in her high school’s Writing Center.
 There she brainstormed, drafted, and edited personal statements, supplemental essays, etc. with her classmates.
 Since becoming an intern for Elimisha Kakuma, her idealistic endeavors to create harmonious relationships between those domestic and foreign in every space have only been strengthened.
 Someday soon she hopes to spend time in Kakuma refugee camp.
 Beyond that, her lifelong goals include teaching English as a second language, advocating for immigrants and refugees, and traveling to experience other cultures firsthand.